 Unlike some cities, Booneville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Booneville are a mix of both white- and blue-collar jobs.
 Overall, Booneville is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Booneville who work in maintenance occupations (10.04%), office and administrative support (9.82%), and sales jobs (8.54%).

-Being a small city, Booneville does not have a public transit system used by locals to get to and from work.
+Booneville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Booneville in 2010 was $17,327, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $69,308 for a family of four.
 However, Booneville contains both very wealthy and poor people as well.
 Booneville also has one of the higher rates of people living in poverty in the nation, with 33.08% of its population below the federal poverty line.